MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/buttons.md

 ms.date: 03/07/2017
 ---

-# Working with Buttons
+# Working with tvOS Buttons in Xamarin

-_This article covers designing and working with buttons inside of a Xamarin.tvOS app._

 Use an instance of the `UIButton` class to create a focusable, selectable button in a tvOS window.
 When the user selects a button, it sends an Action message to the target object allow your Xamarin.tvOS app respond to the user's input.